dlebansais/Easly-Language/Doc/TranslatingQueries.md

 }
 ```

-+ If the function has several returned values, none of them called 'Result', the C# method is a procedure with as many out parameters as there are results.
++ If the function has several returned values, none of them called `Result`, the C# method is a procedure with as many `out` parameters as there are results.

 <!---
 Mode=Default